We regulate Victoria's building and plumbing industries. Find out more about our activities.

 The VBA regulates building and plumbing practitioners to ensure the achievement of efficient and competitive building and plumbing industries in Victoria.

-In August 2019 the Minister for Planning issued a Statement of Expectations for the Victorian Building Authority for the period of 2021-2023.
+In September 2021, the Minister for Planning, Richard Wynne, issued a Statement of Expectations (SoE) to the Victorian Building Authority for the period of 2021-2023.

 The Victorian Building Authority Annual Plan sets out our commitment to the community and details the work we will be undertaking as a priority in 2020-21.

 Our organisational structure is aligned to an integrated functional service model to respond to the needs of consumers and practitioners.